fabiommendes/ox/README.rst

 .....................

-We can construct more complex AST nodes calling the py object as if it is constructing a LISP-like S-Expression.
-The idea is that any tree node can be represented as a "head" symbol and a list of arguments.
-The head is always an string, and the list of arguments depends on the expression being generated.
+We can construct more complex AST nodes calling the py object as if it is represented by LISP-like S-Expression.
+The idea is that any tree node is composed by a "head" symbol and a list of arguments.
+The head is usually an string, and the list of arguments depends on the expression being generated.
 Usually, this is very straightforward, like

 >>> py('return', py.x)